aleksandrresetnikov/FreeIDE/README.md

 ## ⚠️ Important
 I am using <strong><a href="https://github.com/PavelTorgashov/FastColoredTextBox">PavelTorgashov/FastColoredTextBox</a></strong> library in this project.
 Since this library is open source, I've made small changes to suit my needs (for example, recoloring many of the dialogue forms).
 I do not claim ownership of this project (FastColoredTextBox).
 Project copyright reserved.

+## 📰 Information and news
+Information and news of the development of the project, as well as detailed information, history and previous versions can be found in the telegram channel of this project: https://t.me/+3500S76nXz1jNTRi